svtk/kotlin-swift-interopedia/docs/classes/Sealed class.md

 ## Sealed class

 A class with heirs is generated.
 Passing to a switch statement requires a default case.
+Improved interop available with SKIE.

 ### Explanations